 Written by Naina Mahajan, a grade 6 student (written in 2022)

 The Republic Day celebrations in India are wonderfully extravagant and are a source of great enjoyment for people all around the country.
 The biggest parade happens every year in New Delhi, with tableaux displayed from the military, as well as different states; with the overall number being 21.

 Every year, there is a theme provided for the tableaux which will be showcased in the parade, and all the entries must comply with it.
-This year, the themes are India@75 – Freedom Struggle, Actions @ 75, and Resolve @ 75, meant to pay tribute to the 75th year of India’s independence.
+In 2023 the themes were India@75 – Freedom Struggle, Actions @ 75, and Resolve @ 75, meant to pay tribute to the 75th year of India’s independence.

 How are the Republic Day Tableaux selected, and who oversees the selection?

-A special panel of experts, whose actions are overseen by the Ministry of Defence, are responsible for the choosing of the tableaux.
+A special panel of experts are responsible for the choosing of the tableaux.
 This panel works with the Ministry of Defence.
-It consists of well known people from various fields of art, culture, painting, sculpture, music, architecture, choreography and so forth.
+It consists of well known people from various fields of art, culture, painting, sculpture, music, architecture, choreography etc.

-Any tableaux proposals submitted by the various states, Union territories, central ministries and departments are deeply and thoroughly evaluated through a series of discussions by the committee.
+The tableaux ideas submitted by the various states, Union territories, central ministries and departments are thoroughly evaluated through a series of discussions by this committee.

 According to the Defence Ministry, “The expert committee examines the proposals on the basis of theme, concept, design and its visual impact before making its recommendations.”

 The method of selection

-The selection process has numerous steps of evaluation and consideration.
+The selection process has many steps of evaluation and consideration.

 It begins with an initial appraisal of the various sketches or designs submitted to them, as well as the themes of the display.
-It concludes after various exchanges between the expert committee and the participants, after assessing three-dimensional models of each tableau.
+It concludes after various meetings between the expert committee and the participants, after looking at the three-dimensional models of each tableau.

-At each stage of the selection, there is some amount of elimination and shortlisting done.
+At each stage of the selection, some of the ideas and designs are eliminated and shortlisted.

 In the initial level of selection, the outline and design of the entries are deeply analysed, and any suggestions warranted, are provided, to conduct the alterations in the design or sketch.